-MAXITROL (neomycin and polymyxin B sulfates and dexamethasone ophthalmic suspension) is a multiple dose anti-infective steroid combination in sterile suspension form for topical application.
-The chemical structure for the active ingredient, dexamethasone, is:
+MAXITROL (neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) is a multiple dose anti-infective steroid combination in sterile ointment form for topical application.
+The chemical structure for the active ingredient Neomycin Sulfate is:

 Established name: dexamethasone

 Chemical name: pregna-1, 4-diene-3, 20-dione,9-fluoro-11,17, 21-trihydroxy-16-methyl-, (11β, 16α)-.

 Each gram of MAXITROL *(neomycin and polymyxin B sulfates and dexamethasone ophthalmic ointment) contains: Active: neomycin sulfate equivalent to neomycin 3.5 mg, polymyxin B sulfate 10,000 units, dexamethasone 0.1%.
 Preservatives: methylparaben 0.05%, propylparaben 0.01%.
 Inactives: white petrolatum, anhydrous liquid lanolin.

 For steroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where bacterial infection or a risk of bacterial infection exists.